mohliyet/ton_projects/Courses/MIT 15.S12 Blockchain and Money/Class04.md

 4. **Pay-to-Pubkey (P2PK):** This type of transaction makes up 0.1% of all transactions.
 In a P2PK transaction, the bitcoins are sent directly to a public key.
 The recipient can spend the bitcoins by providing a signature that corresponds to the public key.

+## Recommended Readings

+Here are some recommended readings to deepen your understanding of smart contracts, DApps, and alternative smart contract platforms:

+1. **Smart Contracts: 12 Use Cases for Business and Beyond:** This document by the Chamber of Digital Commerce explores various applications of smart contracts in different industries.
+It discusses how smart contracts can be used to automate business processes, improve transparency, and reduce the risk of fraud.

+2. **State of the DApps: 5 Observations from Usage Data:** This article by McCann analyzes usage data from decentralized applications (DApps) to draw insights about their performance, user behavior, and trends in the DApp market.

+3. **Ethereum Competitors: Guide to the Alternative Smart Contract Platforms:** This guide by Blockonomi provides an overview of blockchain platforms other than Ethereum that support smart contracts.
+It compares their features, advantages, and disadvantages to help readers understand the landscape of smart contract platforms.

+These readings will provide valuable insights and broaden your perspective on the practical applications and potential of blockchain technology.